 A. Yes, simply fill out the 'billing address' as yours, and the 'shipping address' as an alternate address.
 It would be a good idea to advise the recipient at the alternate destination of the incoming package (in advance) to avoid any concerns on their part of an unexpected package or return (i.e. not aware it was a gift) or advise us in advance to enclose a card on your behalf.
 We are not responsible for returns if the intended recipient was not made aware of the incoming packaged and returned it to us.

 Q. Can I request a personalized message to be added to the card you send with my artwork (to a third-party)?

 Q. If I thought the price on your web site was wrong - does that mean I can order it at that price?

-A. At time of online order confirmation, we will review all particulars including price and if any we note any discrepancy inform you at that time (and ensure that you and we want to continue with the order, or, the order will be cancelled / refunded if a problem by one or both parties).
+A. At time of online order confirmation, we will review all particulars including size and price and if any we note any discrepancy inform you at that time (and ensure that you and we want to continue with the order, or, the order will be cancelled / refunded if a problem by one or both parties).

 Q. Are prices on your website 'subject to change'?

 A. Yes, in some cases (i.e. exchange rates) and this will be posted to make you aware on the art listing if this is the case.
 We will confirm any changes at time of order confirmation, if applicable, giving you the option to cancel the order if you are not satisfied with the confirmed price.